Doctor of Dental Medicine Program (MOSDOH)

 DMD and MPH Dual Degree Program

-ATSU and MOSDOH are proud of the highly successful dual degree program available to dental school students.
-MOSDOH and CGHS have joined together to offer dental students the unique opportunity to earn their DMD and MPH degrees during their four years in dental school.
+ATSU and ATSU-MOSDOH are proud of the highly successful dual degree program available to dental school students.
+ATSU-MOSDOH and ATSU-CGHS have joined together to offer dental students the unique opportunity to earn their DMD and MPH degrees during their four years in dental school.

 The MPH with Dental Emphasis degree program is comprised of a total of fifteen courses.
 The opportunity to continue with the MPH with Dental Emphasis degree program begins at the start of the third year of dental school.

-To earn a DMD degree from MOSDOH, all students must:
+To earn a DMD degree from ATSU-MOSDOH, all students must:

-- Demonstrate attainment of all MOSDOH program competencies;
+- Demonstrate attainment of all ATSU-MOSDOH program competencies.

 - Have completed or earned a Master’s Degree in Public Health, a Master’s Degree in Dental Public Health, or have earned the Certificate in Public Health with Dental Emphasis.